 When Lord Menuhin died in 1999, his funeral was held at the School and he was buried in the school grounds just beneath the tree he planted a few years earlier to mark his 80th birthday.
 His legacy was commemorated further with the opening in January 2006 of The Menuhin Hall, a 300-seat concert hall just a few feet from his grave.
 The Hall now provides rehearsal, recording and performance space for pupils at the School, who give in the region of twenty "Showcase" concerts there each year.
 It is also a platform for the dozen or so "Celebrity" concerts given throughout the year by musicians of international standing, as well as being a popular venue for local groups and musical societies and the many projects we do for the wider community.

-Further developments over the past few years have included the renovation, extension and covering of the outdoor pool to provide an attractive indoor swimming facility, the upgrading of the servery and dining room, and extensions to both Music House and Harris House to allow for a total of thirteen extra bedrooms for senior students, plus two staff flats.
+Further developments over the past few years have included the renovation, extension and covering of the outdoor pool to provide an attractive indoor swimming facility, the upgrading of the servery and dining room, and extensions to both Cowan House (for girls) and Harris House (for boys) to allow for a total of thirteen extra bedrooms for senior students, plus two staff flats.
 In 2016 the new Music Studios were opened, which include eleven new spacious teaching and practice rooms, and a large teaching or seminar room, all equipped with new pianos.

-As well as having the pianist and conductor Daniel Barenboim as our President and Musical Patrons of the calibre and international renown of Sir András Schiff, Steven Isserlis, and Heinrich Schiff, the School has enjoyed may visits over the years from famous musicians such as Itzhak Perlman, Gidon Kremer, Mstislav Rostropovitch, Louis Kentner, Vlado Perlemuter, and, of course, Yehudi Menuhin himself.
-Over the last two years visiting teachers have included Shmuel Ashkenazy, Haken Austbo, Colin Carr, the Emerson Quartet, Lewis Kaplan, Andras Keller, Robert Levin, Claron McFadden, Jerome Rose and John Williams.
-They have added to the expertise of our highly regarded team of regular teachers who give our pupils an unparalleled level of individual tuition week on week throughout the term.
+As well as having the pianist and conductor Daniel Barenboim as our President Emeritus and Musical Patrons of the calibre and international renown of Sir András Schiff, Steven Isserlis, and Robert Levin, the School has enjoyed may visits over the years from famous musicians such as Sir Willard White, Itzhak Perlman, Gidon Kremer, Mstislav Rostropovitch, Louis Kentner, Vlado Perlemuter, and, of course, Yehudi Menuhin himself.
+In recent years, visiting teachers have included Sally Beamish, Kathryn Stott, Pavel Vernikov, Maxim Rysanov, Mary Bevan, Mahan Esfahani, the Sitkovetsky Trio, Castalian Quartet and Brodsky Quartet.
+As well as enjoying insightful masterclasses, pupils benefit from enriching opportunities to share the stage with the artists in collaborative chamber music concerts.

 About Yehudi Menuhin